Impacts of bioscience: 1994-1999

 1998 – Solexa sequencing founded

 Based on BBSRC funding, Professor Balasubramanian and colleagues from the University of Cambridge found Solexa Ltd., a company to commercialise their 'Solexa' sequencing technique that improved cost efficiency and speed by 1,000 to 10,000 fold on previous technologies.
-The company is later bought by Illumina for US$600M.
+The company is later bought by Illumina Signs Definitive Agreement to Acquire Solexa.
 He later wins BBSRC's Innovator of the Year 2010.

 1999 – National collections

-The UK National Culture Collection (UKNCC), established under the aegis of BBSRC, goes online April 1999.
+The The United Kingdom National Culture Collection (UKNCC), established under the aegis of BBSRC, goes online April 1999.
 To improve access for industrial and academic researchers to the ten separate collections of micro-organisms and cells that comprise the UKNCC.

 1999 – Gene silencing

 Professors Sir David Baulcombe and Andrew Hamilton, funded by BBSRC, identify short RNA molecules as the agents which enable cells to prevent the expression of a certain gene.